svartika111/ERikshawDriver/README.md

 # ERikshawDriver
-# Driver side of ERikshaw app
+# Driver side of ERickshaw app

- Making Erikshaw app for drivers and students of Panjab University to make riding in PU easier
+ Making Erickshaw app for drivers and students of Panjab University to make riding in PU easier